Deep Dive

 Conclusion

-Fluent is fundamentally an interoperability engine that seeks to merge disparate blockchain ecosystems into a single, composable execution environment.
-Will its technical approach to blending VMs attract the developer activity needed to fulfill this vision?
+Fluent is fundamentally an interoperability engine at the execution layer, aiming to blend disparate blockchain ecosystems into a single, composable network through its innovative rWasm-based architecture.
+Will its promise of seamless cross-VM composability attract the developer activity needed to realize this unified vision?